 From the Bohr-Rutherford diagram:

-- The 'distance' from the nucleus to electrons and between electrons
+- The 'distances' from the nucleus to the electrons and between electrons

-- Learn that the nucleus is surrounded by electron clouds
+- Learn that the nucleus is surrounded by an electron clouds

 - Learn that two electrons can share one orbital